Senators, White House in crunch time on infrastructure deal

 DeFazio’s remarks illustrated the tensions between Democrats in the two chambers over the budget talks.
 The Democrats spoke on condition of anonymity to describe the closed-door session.

-Senators were set to huddle again late Tuesday, as they have most days since the bipartisan group first struck an agreement with Biden in June on the contours of the joint deal.
+Senators in the bipartisan group have been huddling privately since they first struck an agreement with Biden in June on the contours of the joint deal.
 The group includes 10 core negotiators, split evenly between Democrats and Republicans, but has swelled at time to 22 members.

 Filling in the details has become a grueling month-long exercise over the scope of spending in each of the categories as well as some of the underlying policies.

-The Democrats and the White House had sent what they called a “global” offer to Republicans on remaining issues late Sunday, but Republicans rebuffed the ideas, according to aides granted anonymity to discuss the talks.

-Transit funding has remained a stubborn dispute, as Republican senators are wary of formalizing what has been a typical Highway Trust Fund formula allotting 80% for highways and 20% for transit.
+Transit funding has remained a stubborn dispute, as Republican senators are wary of formalizing what has been a typical formula for the Highway Trust Fund allotting around 80% for highways and 20% for transit.

 Most Republican senators come from rural states where highways dominate and public transit is scarce, while Democrats view transit as a priority for cities and a key to easing congesting and fighting climate change.
-Democrats don’t want to see the formula dip below its typical threshold, and would prefer increased funds.
+Democrats don’t want to see the formula dip below its typical threshold.

+Expanding access to broadband. which has become vital for households during the coronavirus pandemic, sparked a new debate.
+Republicans pushed back against imposing regulations on internet service providers in a program that helps low-income people pay for service.

-Democrats are also insisting on a prevailing-wage requirement, not just for existing public works programs but also for building new roads, bridges, broadband and other infrastructure, according to another Republican granted anonymity to discuss the private talks.
+Democrats were insisting on a prevailing-wage requirement, not just for existing public works programs but also for building new roads, bridges, broadband and other infrastructure, but it’s not clear that will make the final package.

 The senators had been debating money for public water works projects and removal of lead pipes after Sen. Mitt Romney, R-Utah, raised questions about the amount.
 He said Tuesday the issue had been settled.